datosh/datosh.github.io/content/post/k8s_home_lab_2025.md

 So why a home lab exactly?
 Well, I have a few reasons:

 1. It's fun
-2. I could run stuff in the cloud, but I have hardware lying around, bought with the best intentions, so I might as well use it.
+1. I could run stuff in the cloud, but I have hardware lying around, bought with the best intentions, so I might as well use it.
-3. Cloud providers, well, provide a lot of stuff, so their customers don't have to think about it, and I kinda want to think about it when learning.
+1. Cloud providers, well, provide a lot of stuff, so their customers don't have to think about it, and I kinda want to think about it when learning.
-4. Same goes for things like [minikube](https://minikube.sigs.k8s.io/docs/start/), [kind](https://kind.sigs.k8s.io/), ... they have plugins for things like ingress, storage, ... and that makes them easy to use, but not the best training platform.
+1. Same goes for things like [minikube](https://minikube.sigs.k8s.io/docs/start/), [kind](https://kind.sigs.k8s.io/), ... they have plugins for features such as ingress, storage, ... and that makes them easy to use, but not the best learning platform.

 ## Goals

 + Feature parity with a small cloud provider, what do I mean by that?
     I want things to work out of the box:
     + Ingress
     + Storage
     + Monitoring & Logging
+    + Identity & Access Management (IAM)
     + ... (let's see how many parts this guide will have)
-+ HTTPs everywhere, I want to have a valid certificate and a proper domain for every service I deploy, none of that self-signed stuff.
++ HTTPs everywhere, I want to have a valid certificate and a proper domain for every service I deploy, none of that self-signed crap.

 ## Non-Goals

-+ High availability, no users, no SLOs - hurray!
++ High availability: no users, no SLOs - hurray!
 + Security, as in so far that I don't have to stress about someone taking over my cloud account, if I mess up.
 I still want to follow best practices and tinker with modern tools (we'll be authenticating with WebAuthn to our K8s cluster later!)